aws/aws-database-encryption-sdk-dynamodb/specification/scan-beacons.md

 This operation MUST must take the HmacSha384 (citation needed) of the plain text and the specified key and return the most significant `hash length` bits as an unsigned integer.

-## Scan Beacon Set Configuration

-A Scan Beacon Set MUST contain
- * A collection of Scan Beacons.
- * The name of the table for which these scan beacons are applicable.

-## Scan Beacon Group Configuration

-A Scan Beacon Group is a collection of Scan Beacon Sets.
-This will likely be in the form of a ItemEncryptorConfig object.
+## Item Encryptor Behavior

+Here is the specification for how the item encryptor specifically behaves with configured scan beacons.

+A `DynamoDBTableEncryptionConfig` object provides the list of Scan Beacons associated with the table which is associated with an operation.
+Various Request and Respose objects are transformed, based on these Scan Beacons.

 ### Overview